Zero-Tang/NoirVisor/src/vt_core/readme.md

 bool match=pfec_cmp==pfec_match;
 if(match ^ !intercept)vmexit(exception,ia32_page_fault);
 ```
 For example, if `pfec_mask` and `pfec_match` are both 0 and page-fault interception is set, all page-fault exceptions will be intercepted because `pfec_cmp` will always be 0 so that `pfec_match` would be matched.
 Because `match` is `true` and `!intercept` is `false`, the `xor` operation will make the statement within the if condition being `true`.
-The exception will take place. <br>
+The exception will take place. \
 Therefore, we can set `pfec_match` to be "instruction-fetch only", and set `pfec_mask` to be masking both "user-mode access" and "instruction-fetch" so that only kernel-mode instruction fetch faults will be intercepted.

 ## The New PatchGuard Mechanism
 Recently, there is a new PatchGuard Mechanism which detects LSTAR MSR-Hook.
 It is called `KiErrata704Present`.
 This mechanism would write a temporary address to the LSTAR MSR then execute `syscall` instruction to verify the result.
 This is a hypervisor-specific technique to detect hooks in that writing a temporary address to LSTAR could unhook LSTAR permanently.
 In order to mitigate this mechanism, we should intercept writes to LSTAR MSR.
 If the value to be written equal to the original `syscall` handler, set the MSR to be the proxy handler.
 Otherwise, set the MSR as is.
 On interception upon reads from LSTAR MSR, return the original `syscall` handler if current LSTAR is set to the proxy handler, and otherwise return the value previously written to LSTAR MSR.

 ## Supervisor-Mode Access Prevention Problem
 SMAP, acronym that stands for Supervisor-Mode Access Prevention, is an (Should it be "an" or "a"?
 Do you pronounce "x" in "x86" as "eks" or "cross"?) x86 processor feature that prevents supervisor-mode code from accessing user-mode data.
 It should be noticed that SMAP does not aim to prevent malicious privileged program from stealing or tampering user-mode data.
 It, instead, prevents benevolent supervisor-mode code from accessing malevolent user-mode data.
-For example, the infamous [CVE-2018-8897 vulnerability](https://everdox.net/popss.pdf) deceives the OS `#DB` handler that the `fs`/`gs` segment is pointing to kernel-mode data (e.g: `KPCR` structure in Windows) while, in fact, the `fs`/`gs` segment is pointing to user-mode data (e.g: `TEB` structure in Windows). <br>
+For example, the infamous [CVE-2018-8897 vulnerability](https://everdox.net/popss.pdf) deceives the OS `#DB` handler that the `fs`/`gs` segment is pointing to kernel-mode data (e.g: `KPCR` structure in Windows) while, in fact, the `fs`/`gs` segment is pointing to user-mode data (e.g: `TEB` structure in Windows). \
 The problem is that, if this feature is enabled, the proxy `syscall` handler will be forbidden from reading parameters in user-mode memory (e.g: user stack).

 ### Solution of the SMAP Problem
-The solution of the SMAP problem is actually simple: execute the `stac` instruction to set `RFlags.AC` bit so that supervisor-mode code can access user-mode memory freely. <br>
+The solution of the SMAP problem is actually simple: execute the `stac` instruction to set `RFlags.AC` bit so that supervisor-mode code can access user-mode memory freely. \

 # Stealth Inline Hook Algorithm
-This feature utilizes the Intel EPT feature. <br>
+This feature utilizes the Intel EPT feature. \
-To maximize performance - to reduce unnecessary VM-Exit - we use 4KB-paging for hooked page. <br>
+To maximize performance - to reduce unnecessary VM-Exit - we use 4KB-paging for hooked page. \
-There are two pages for one hooked page: the original page and hooked page. <br>
+There are two pages for one hooked page: the original page and hooked page. \
-These two pages should have following attributes: <br>
+These two pages should have following attributes: \
 The original page has R+/W+/X- access rights.
-This means, on execution to the page, EPT violation should occur. <br>
+This means, on execution to the page, EPT violation should occur. \
 The hooked page has R-/W-/X+ access rights.
-This means, on read/write to the page, EPT violation should occur. <br>
+This means, on read/write to the page, EPT violation should occur. \
 In this regard, NoirVisor requires that Intel EPT should supports execution-only paging.
-Otherwise, NoirVisor cannot hide Inline Hooks. <br>
+Otherwise, NoirVisor cannot hide Inline Hooks. \
-Hooked page includes the hook code, whereas the original page includes the original code. <br>
+Hooked page includes the hook code, whereas the original page includes the original code. \
 On VM-Exit, NoirVisor should locate the hook page by GPA (Guest Physical Address) then swap the PTE entry.

 ## Hide Read and Write Accesses from the Same Page
 If an instruction in the hooked page accesses some data in the same page, it would infinitely trigger EPT violations.
-Therefore, care must be taken when the `rip` and `GPA` are in the same page. <br>
+Therefore, care must be taken when the `rip` and `GPA` are in the same page. \
 Intel VT-x provides the `Monitor Trap Flags` feature that triggers VM-Exits per instruction.
-We may use this feature to circumvent the this possibility. <br>
+We may use this feature to circumvent the this possibility. \
 When EPT violation handler detects that `GPA` and `rip` are in the same page, grant `R+/W+/X+` permission, map to the original page and enable MTF.
 An MTF VM-Exit will be immediately triggered after this instruction completes.
 In this MTF VM-Exit, revoke `R+/W+` permissions, map to the hooked page, and disable the MTF.

 ## The New PatchGuard Mechanism